sigcpp/sigcpp.github.io/about.md

 All members are expected to consistently and actively participate in the SIG's activities;
 freely share ideas, code, and knowledge with all members; and otherwise interact with all members in a fair and friendly manner that is consistent with the SIG's mission.

 Members are expected to provide constructive feedback.
 They should also be willing to both receive and apply feedback.
 All interactions should foster learning.

 Moderators attempt to work with lurkers to get them to actively participate in the SIG's activities.
 Habitually inactive members will quite likely lose membership.

+No SIGCPP member may discriminate against any person (even non-members) or conduct themselves in any manner that puts another person at a disadvantage simply because of their personal beliefs, preferences, or circumstances such as nationality, gender, sexuality, presentation (natural or not), place of birth, lineage, and name.
+(Not a conclusive list.)
+Moderators may consider member conduct even in activities not related to SIGCPP in determining a member's affiliation with the SIG.

 ### Meetings